robinmanuelthiel/xamarinworkshop/05 Azure App Service Backend/README.md

 1. **Application Insights:** Telemetry tracking.
 We can leave it off for now and switch it on later.

 ## 2. Mobile App overview
-Once Azure created your Mobile App, you can open it's overview blade.
+Once Azure created your Mobile App, you can open its overview blade.
 This is the main entry point for your service.

 ![Mobile App Overview Screenshot](../Misc/azuremobileappoverview.jpg)